Nooshu/NestJS-Frontend/docs/api-integration.md

 1. **Error Handling**
    - Always handle API errors using the built-in error handling
    - Use the provided error interceptor for consistent error responses
+   - Log errors appropriately using the provided logger

 2. **Caching**
    - Utilise the built-in caching service for frequently accessed data
    - Cache durations are configurable based on data volatility

 3. **Performance**
-   - The API service includes connection pooling and keep-alive settings
+   - The API client includes connection pooling and keep-alive settings
    - Automatic retry logic for failed requests
+   - Configurable timeouts and retry attempts

 4. **Security**
    - Always use HTTPS for API communication
    - Implement proper CORS policies on the Java backend
-   - Use secure API key management
+   - Use secure authentication methods
+   - Follow government security guidelines

 ## Example Integration